 For example, suppose a terminal cancer patient has a $200,000 whole life insurance policy.
 The winning bid for that policy is $145,000 (a reasonable amount).
 If the family accepts the offer, the patient can utilize a powerful home treatment and/or visiting a world-class alternative medicine cancer clinic in the United States, Mexico, or anywhere in the world (and the travel that goes with it).

 Some clinics are very good at quickly and safely getting rid of cancer cells, and after treating their cancer and/or visiting a clinic, they can take a vacation (and eat healthy while on vacation).
-When they get home, a home treatment can be used to “finish-off” the cancer and build their immune system.
-Building the immune system (i.e. curing the cancer) can only be done at home because it takes many months to rebuild the immune system.
+When they get home, a home treatment can be used to “finish-off” cancer and build their immune system.
+Building the immune system (i.e. curing cancer) can only be done at home because it takes many months to rebuild the immune system.

-While every cancer case is different and there are no guarantees the best clinics and home treatments can cure the cancer, the time spent with family can more than justify the viatical settlement.
+While every cancer case is different and there are no guarantees the best clinics and home treatments can cure cancer, the time spent with family can more than justify the viatical settlement.

 - Learn more at Life Insurance Buyers Inc.

 Be aware: Do not turn in your life insurance policy to your life insurance company.
-They will only give you a small fraction of what the policy is really worth.
-Also, Some brokers of this product take exorbitant commissions without telling you.
+They will only give you a small fraction of what the policy is worth.
+Also, some brokers of this product take exorbitant commissions without telling you.
 In other words, they do not tell you the actual numbers quoted by the companies that buy these products.
 Ask questions and research before making a financial decision.

 There are patients who take out a Reverse Life Insurance policy, also known as life settlements.
 Life settlements refer to the sale of one's life insurance policy to a third party for an immediate, set sum of money.